thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

 If you know the expected format of the SmartREST message, then you can debug any potential scripting problems by manually calling your script with a simulated message.

-For instance, if the operation definition has `exec.command` set to call the `/usr/bin/set_wifi` script, then you can simulate how thin-edge.io would call the script by using the following command:
+For instance, if the operation definition has `exec.command` set to call the `/usr/bin/set_wifi` script, then you can simulate how %%te%% would call the script by using the following command:

 ```sh
 sudo -u tedge /usr/bin/set_wifi "dm101,$(tedge config get device.id),Factory Wifi,factory-onboarding-wifi,WPA3-Personal"